 The Company monitors changes in credit risk on these exposures by tracking published external credit ratings of the counterparties.
-To determine whether published ratings remain up to date and to assess whether there has been a significant increase in credit risk at the end of the reporting period that has not been reflected in the published ratings, the Company supplements this by reviewing available press and regulatory information about counterparties.
+To determine whether published ratings remain up to date and to assess whether there has been a significant increase in credit risk at the reporting date that has not been reflected in the published ratings, the Company supplements this by reviewing available press and regulatory information about counterparties.

-The financial assets of the Company that are subject to the ECL model are its loans to related parties and receivables.
+The only financial asset of the Company subject to the ECL model is its loans to related parties.